anymail/django-anymail/docs/esps/sendinblue.rst

   Anymail has no way to communicate an attachment's desired content-type to the SendinBlue API if the name is not set correctly.

-**Attachments using templates only with new template language** If you are sending an email using a SendinBlue template, you have to use the new template language in order to add file attachments.

 **Single Reply-To**
   SendinBlue's v3 API only supports a single Reply-To address.